James Blundell (physician): Later life

+Blundell left Guy's in 1834 to have more time for private practice.
+His retirement was prompted by a dispute with the hospital administration.
+He had been looking for a successor to take over his position as midwifery chair.
+While he travelled to Paris in the summer, Guy's treasurer appointed Samuel Ashwell to be his replacement.
+He did not approve the selection and sternly believed that it was his authority to make such decision.
+He published lengthy explanations of his retirement in three letters in The Lancet.

-He left Guy's in 1834 following a dispute with the hospital treasurer.
-He became a fellow of the Royal College of Physicians in 1838, and later published Hexametrical Experiments, or, A version of four of Virgil's pastorals... with hints to explain the method of reading, and a slight essay on the laws of meter that year.
+For the next four years, Blundell worked full time as a private physician.
+In 1838, he became a fellow of the Royal College of Physicians.
+He devoted more time on literature and published Hexametrical Experiments, or, A version of four of Virgil's pastorals... with hints to explain the method of reading, and a slight essay on the laws of meter that year.

-Dr. Blundell never married but lived with his grand-niece Mary Ann Harriet Noyes.
+Blundell never married but lived with his grand-niece Mary Ann Harriet Noyes (née Wilks).
 From the 1871 British Census, we know he was living at 80 Piccadilly in London, but he also had a home in Westminster at No. 1 Great George Street.

-Dr. Blundell retired from practice in 1847.
+Blundell retired from practice in 1847.
 In his final years, it is said that he never rose before noon, saw patients in the afternoon, dined, and then saw more patients after 8 or 9 pm.
 He always carried books with him and was able to read them in his carriage by the installation of a special light.

 Death

 James Blundell died on 15 January 1878 in London, aged 87.
-His will, dated 11 April 1857 with a codicil of 27 March 1876, was proven on 29 January by his nephew Dr. George Augustus Frederick Wilks.
+His will, dated 11 April 1857 with a codicil of 27 March 1876, was proven on 29 January by his nephew George Augustus Frederick Wilks.
 His estate was valued at £350,000 at the time, today equivalent of over £45,000,000.
 The fortune had been amassed by his large private practice and significant bequests.
-Much of it was left to his niece Sarah Haighton Noyes (née Wilks) whose husband Henry Crine Noyes had died five years earlier.
+Much of it was left to his niece Sarah whose husband Henry Crine Noyes had died five years earlier.